mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Availability: Can I access my data right now?
 99.99%.

-### Data Consistency
+### Amazon S3 Data Consistency

-Amazon s3 is an eventually consistent system, changes in data may take some time to propagate to replicated locations.
+Amazon S3 is an eventually consistent system, changes in data may take some time to propagate to replicated locations.

-- Puts to the new object, all good, read-after-write consistence.
-- Puts to existing objects, and DEKETES, may return stale data
-- Updates to a single key are atomic. means, you get the new or old data, but never a mix.
+Amazon S3 provides read-after-write consistency for PUTs to new objects (new key) but eventual consistency for GETs and DELETEs of existing objects (existing key), so it may return stale data Updates to a single key are atomic, you get the new or old data, but never a mix.

 ### Access control